 Why did we mark some attractions and experiences with a red exclamation marker while these are popular attractions and get good reviews on other sites?

 The reason is we believe when you travel, you should have an authentic and unique experience.

 We're allergic to:

 - tours that are generic and, worse, give you little time for the main attraction.

 - shops posing themselves as museums.
 They're everywhere in Amsterdam.

 - attractions like Body Worlds, Madame Tussauds, The Amsterdam Dungeon, Ripley's et cetera.

 These attractions are in many big tourist cities around the world.
 That, by itself, should be a red flag.
-If you want to visit, visit a location close to home but don't spend you precious time in Amsterdam on these.

 We hope this long post about all the ins and outs of the I amsterdam City Card from a locals perspective was helpful for you.
 If so, please let us know how it has helped you and what options you chose.

 If so, then join the conversation below and let us know how it has helped you and what attractions you chose to go see.